XLuma/BDSP_Randomisers/README.md

  - This is not intended to the public.
 I'm not responsible for anything.
 Code is also a fucking mess.
  - I will not add new randomisers unless I want to.
 Whatever Kaphotics will release in the future will simply be better for everybody.
  - If you indeed use any code in here for your own project, please credit.
-I don't care that much, but its always welcomed.
  - I don't intend to really support this for a long time, but if you want to contribute go ahead I guess.
 Contributions are always nice.

  # Credits